logicguy1/Setting-up-discord.py/README.md

 # Setting-up-discord.py

 ## Step 1 | Python
 The first step in setting up discord.py is installing python, python is the languge d.py has been developed in.
-To start the installation head over (here)[python.org] hover over downloads and press download latest (or 3.x and above)
+To start the installation head over (here)[python.org] hover over downloads and press download you want to download python 3.8

 **IMPORTANT** When running the installer it is very important to tick the box that sais `Click here to enable PATH` since that will allow us to use python from everywhere